hummusbird/northstar-bot/README.md

 Rewritten in rust by H0L0

+Rewritten (again) in Go by cyrv6737

-+ Here is a list of all available commands using the default prefix:
++ Here is a list of all available slash commands:
 ```
-,help                   - displays these commands

-,prefix [prefix]        - allows an admin to set the prefix

-,status                 - a general overview of northstar.tf
+status                 - a general overview of northstar.tf

+search region [region] - searches server regions

-,search title [string]  - searches server titles
+search name [string]   - searches server titles

-,search mode [gamemode] - searches all servers running that mode
+search mode [gamemode] - searches all servers running that mode

-,search map [map]       - searches all servers running that map
+search map [map]       - searches all servers running that map

-,playlistvars           - lists playlist variables
+playlistvars           - lists playlist variables

-,modes                  - lists all Titanfall 2 gamemodes
+modes                  - lists all Titanfall 2 gamemodes

-,maps                   - lists all Titanfall 2 maps
+maps                   - lists all Titanfall 2 maps

-,host                   - link to hummusbird's server tutorial

-,wiki                   - link to the Northstar Wiki

-,github                 - link to the Northstar Github
+link [url]             - sends specified URL

-,info                   - displays information about the bot
+info                   - displays information about the bot

 ```